arminus/ObsidianReceiver/README.md

 ```
 - copy and paste the generated password into .env OBS_SERVER_PASSWORD and restart the stack

+## Test code

+There's a tiny test script which can be used to test the server, for this to work, change line 9 of test_add2couchdb.py with the name of an existing Note/Document in your Obsidian vault, then simply run the script.
 # Calling the Server's endpoint with a GET request

 The base URL will either be: